Coconut Curry Ramen Soup

 - 1 scallion, thinly sliced

-- 1 small baby bok chop, ends removed and sliced in half
+- 1 small baby bok choy, ends removed and sliced in half

 - 1 cup bean sprouts